Hatchibombotar/useful-regolith-filters/functioner/readme.md

 ---
 ## Reserved names

-Although functioner will not prevent you from doing so, you should not use any scoreboards or tags with the prefix `f_`.
+Although functioner will not prevent you from doing so, you should not use any scoreboards or tags with the following prefixes:
+- `F_`
+- `W_`